-AMERICAN HISTORY OF THE FOLK & ORIGINAL COMMERCIAL LANDLORD'S GAMES
+EARLY AMERICAN HISTORY OF THE FOLK & COMMERCIAL LANDLORD'S GAMES

 ELIZABETH MAGIE-PHILLIPS: B: 1866 · Macomb, IL | D: 1948 · Arlington, VA

-In the late 1800s, a young woman named Elizabeth Magie was introduced to the writings of Henry George by her father James Magie, a newspaper publisher and abolitionist during the mid-1800s.
+It is said that in the late 1800s, a young woman named Elizabeth Magie was introduced to the writings of Henry George by her father James Magie, a newspaper publisher and abolitionist during the mid-1800s.
 It is also said that Elizabeth eventually began teaching others what she learned from studying Henry George's book "Progress and Poverty" and his other works.

-Elizabeth, or "Lizzie" as she came to be called, was a regular visitor to the Single Taxer enclave of Arden, Delaware circa 1903.
-Lizzie worked with the Single Taxers on the design of The Landlord's Game as a way of explaining how Henry George's system of political economy would work in real life - as a "practical demonstration of the present system of land-grabbing with all its usual outcomes and consequences”.
-She applied for a patent in March of 1903, which was granted on January 5th, 1904 (Pat.
+Elizabeth, or "Lizzie" as she came to be called, appears to have met Robert Woolery and worked with him on the design and/or development of the landlord's game.
+What is clear, is that Lizzie applied for a patent in March of 1903, which was granted on January 5th, 1904 (Pat.
 No. 748,626).
-However, The Landlord's Game was not commercially produced until 1906 by Lizzie and Georgist friends as the Economic Game Company.
-It does not appear the game was very sucessfull commercially.
-The center of the game board changed a bit during the transition from the patent application, the original folk landlord's game board, and the commercial version of the game board.
+However, The Landlord's Game was not produced commercially until 1906 by Lizzie and Georgist friends as the Economic Game Company.
+It does not appear the game was commercially successful.

 SCOTT NEARING: B: Aug 06, 1883 · Kittanning, PA | D: Aug 24, 1983 · Harborside, Maine

 Scott Nearing was born in Morris Run, Tioga County, Pennsylvania.
 He graduated from high school in 1901.
 Thereafter, after abandoning the study of Law, he enrolled in the Wharton School of Business at the University of Pennsylvania (hereafter "Wharton") to study economics.
-Nearing obtained his BS degree in 1905 and his PhD in 1909.
-From 1908 until 1915 while living/ summering on his leased property at the Georgist enclave of Arden, Delaware, he taught economics and sociology at the Wharton School and Swarthmore College.
-As a resident of Arden, Nearing was introduced to the folk landlord's game circa 1908.
+Nearing obtained his BS in Economics in 1905 and his PhD in 1909.
+From 1908 until 1915 while living/ summering on his leased property at the Georgist enclave of Arden, Delaware, he taught economics at the Wharton School and Swarthmore College.
+Nearing was introduced to the folk landlord's game at Arden circa 1908.
 Research to date indicates Nearing had very little to no knowledge of Lizzie Magie and no first hand knowledge of her as they had never met during their lifetimes.
 He was teaching at Wharton and Swarthmore during this period until 1913 at Swarthmore and 1915 at Wharton.

-As a professor, Nearing introduced and used the folk landlord's game as part of his teaching method, initiating a game theory approach to learning still evident, albeit evolved, at Wharton today.
-During the Wharton period and thereafter, folk monopoly players created their own customized game boards, primarily using wood or oilcloth and evolved the rules of play over time.
+Sometime while teaching at Wharton, Nearing introduced and used the folk landlord's game as part of his teaching method, initiating a game theory teaching approach still evident, albeit evolved, at Wharton today.

-Scott Nearing’s support of Henry George's proposals to raise pubic revenue exclusively from those who owned land, and his opposition to child labor, caused him to be dismissed from the university in 1915.
+Scott Nearing’s opposition to child labor, caused him to be dismissed from the Wharton School in 1915.
 However, his reputation at the University was belatedly resurrected in modern times, when the university recognized the injustice of his dismissal.

-HISTORY OF FOLK MONOPOLY, DARROW MONOPOLY and PARKER BROTHERS MONOPOLY.
+HISTORY OF FOLK MONOPOLY, DARROW MONOPOLY & PARKER BROTHERS MONOPOLY.

 Charles Todd, a friend of Charles Darrow’s Quaker wife Esther, along with Jessie & Ruth Raiford taught Charles Darrow the Atlantic City Quaker folk monopoly game and gave him typed rule sets in 1933.
 Although Charles Darrow embellished the game into what turned out to be the most successful board game in history, he misrepresented himself as the game’s creator and therefore lied on his patent application about being the game's inventor.

-Ralph Anspach later disproved Darrow's inventor status by establishing indisputable and obvious linkage between the Atlantic City Quaker folk monopoly game and Darrow’s version of the monopoly game sold commercially.
+Ralph Anspach later disproved Darrow's inventor status by establishing indisputable evidence linking the Atlantic City Quaker folk monopoly game and Darrow’s version of the monopoly game.

-Over forty years ago, Ralph Anspach began his quest for locating early folk monopoly sets in order to prove monopoly was in the public domain long before Charles Darrow claimed to invent the game.
+Over forty years ago, Ralph Anspach began his quest for locating early folk monopoly game sets in order to prove monopoly was in the public domain long before Charles Darrow claimed to invent the game.
 However, Anspach was unable to obtain his ultimate goal to discover a game set with the word "monopoly" depicted on the game board.
 Ironically, one of the 1920 Philadelphia Folk Monopoly game's creators was deposed as part of Anspach's lawsuit.

-In 2014, over forty years later, such a game resurfaced out of an estate sale, ironically about 7 miles from Arden, DE.
+In 2014, over forty years later, such a game resurfaced out of an estate sale about 7 miles from Arden, DE.
 This game, The 1920 Philadelphia Folk MONOPOLY Game, is the first known folk monopoly game and oldest MONOPOLY game to display the word “MONOPOLY” on the game board.
-Additional information regarding the game's origins were discovered in 2017.